CSI-Genomics-and-Data-Analytics-Core/gedac-website/README.md

 # GeDaC Website

 Welcome to the GeDaC Website!

 This platform is designed to provide users with a comprehensive overview of our services and an easy access point to all our services.

-## Key Features
+## Key Highlights
+- **One Stop**: This website serves as one stop for all the GeDaC related information and logistics.
+- **Help Desk**: Facilitate user interaction and support.
 - **User-Friendly Interface**: Navigate through the website with ease, thanks to our intuitive design.
 - **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices.
 - **Blog**: Publish and manage content effortlessly.
-- **Help Desk**: Facilitate user interaction and support.

 ## Technologies Used
 This site was scaffolded using AstroWind (Astro)